 First true leaves, without a doubt, start providing energy for the plant by photosynthesis.
 There’s some debate if cotyledons are able to photosynthesize.
 Many sources on the internet say they don’t.

 However, a study by Zhang et al. (2010) shows that cotyledons of some plants do contribute energy to the plant by photosynthesis.

-We'll get back to the topic on hand.
+We’ll get back to the topic at hand.